 I came to call it Saturday Morning Fight Syndrome™.

 In my conference presentations over the ensuing years, whenever I say, “Saturday Morning Fight Syndrome”—chuckles of recognition break out.
 When they hear about the weekly periods, audiences laugh out loud.
 But some scratched their heads at my husband’s bizarre conclusion.
 I say it clearly illustrates one critical point: When we don’t know what is causing a phenomenon, we will latch onto anything, especially if we can blame someone else!”

 6. Validation From Research and Reading

 Around the time I named Saturday Morning Fight Syndrome™, I happened upon an ADHD research paper that seemed relevant.
 Children with ADHD, it said, reported feeling more stressed on the weekend than on school days!
 One possibility suggested: Facing unstructured time created anxiety.

 Ah-ha.
 This phenomenon was bigger than my husband and me.
 I asked other partners of adults with ADHD if they could relate.
 “Absolutely!” many said.
 Though some said it happened on Sunday.
 The issue wasn’t particular to Saturday or Sunday.
 It involved any day that we out of routine, with unstructured time, and expectations for “fun.”

-In about 2001, I happened upon a book by psychiatrist Daniel Amen, MD.
-It was called Change Your Brain, Change Your Life.
-That’s how I learned about ADHD, and it certainly did change my life—and many others’ lives after I took up this mission.
+By about 2001, I happened upon a book by psychiatrist Daniel Amen, MD: Change Your Brain, Change Your Life.
+That’s how I learned about ADHD.
+It certainly did change my life—and many others’ lives after I took up this mission.
 One chapter touched upon these issues, so I interviewed Dr. Amen and combined his findings with my own observations for my first book, published in 2008.